wandexdev/wandexdev/README.md

 I am enthusiastic about LINUX, DevOps and the Cloud Space as a whole.
 I am a software engineer in training and a technical writer.
 I have a keen eye for design and I aim to develop, as well as use my skillset to fix major user difficulties in future.

-* I’m looking to collaborate on DevOps or Software Engineering projects.
+* I’m looking to collaborate on AWS and Azure DevOps or Software Engineering projects.
 Lets work via tiwande04@gmail.com

 ---